hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 When the Gossip module receives events through gossip, it *may* choose to perform some deduplication before sending them to Event Intake, but it is not required to do so.

-Honest nodes will **only** send valid events in *topological order* to peers.
+Some gossip algorithms send events in *topological order*.
 A peer may still receive events out of order, because different events may arrive from different peers at different times.
 To support topological ordering, events received by Gossip are not retained by Gossip, they are simply passed directly to Event Intake, which after verification, also orders events in topological order and recorded durably to disk, and then send back to the Gossip module to be sent out to its gossip peers.

 **The key design principle here is that a node will only send valid events through gossip**.
 If invalid events are ever received, you may know the node that sent them to you is dishonest.
 Validating events increases latency at each